tahonermann/text_view/README.md

 that revision introduced support for the generalized range-based for statement as enhanced by [P0184R0] for C++17.

-The following commands can be used to perform a suitable build of that [gcc] revision on Linux.
+The following commands can be used to perform a suitable build of [gcc] on Linux.

 ```sh
 $ svn co svn://gcc.gnu.org/svn/gcc/trunk gcc-trunk-src